WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ```

-One would utilize the `iss` claim in the payload to download the set of public keys from JWKS URI, then utilize the `kid` claim in the header to discover the public key used to sign the JWT.
+One would utilize the `iss` claim in the payload to download the set of public keys from the JWKS URI, then utilize the `kid` claim in the header to select the public key to use to verify the JWT signature.

 ## Token Validation